What is Medication Attendant Certified (MAC)?

 Denise Traylor, BSN, RN

-Medication Attendant Certified Registry Rule published in Louisiana Register, July 20, 2008
+Medication Attendant Certified Registry Rule published in the Louisiana Register, July 20, 2008

 Nurse Aide Training and Competency Evaluation Program-Medication Attendant Certified published in the Louisiana Register, May 20, 2012